probonopd/CircleNetboot/README.md

 # CircleNetboot

-Builds of https://github.com/rsta2/circle/tree/master/sample/38-bootloader.
-This can be useful to test and debug builds of [Circle](https://github.com/rsta2/circle/) based firmware such as [MiniDexed](https://github.com/probonopd/MiniDexed/) during the development cycle without the need for swapping SD cards.
+This [bootloader](https://github.com/rsta2/circle/tree/master/sample/38-bootloader) can load [Circle](https://github.com/rsta2/circle/) based firmware such as [MiniDexed](https://github.com/probonopd/MiniDexed/) via the network.
+This can be useful during the development cycle to test and debug builds without the need for swapping SD cards.

 ## Usage